Julie Powell: Julie & Julia: 365 Days, 524 Recipes, 1 Tiny Apartment Kitchen

-While working for the Lower Manhattan Development Corporation in August 2002, Powell began the Julie/Julia Project, a blog on Salon chronicling her attempt to cook all the recipes in Julia Child's Mastering the Art of French Cooking.
+While working for the Lower Manhattan Development Corporation in August 2002, Powell began the Julie/Julia Project, a blog on Salon chronicling her attempt to cook all the recipes in Simone Beck, Louisette Bertholle and Julia Child's Mastering the Art of French Cooking.
 The blog quickly gained a large following, and Powell signed a book deal with Little, Brown and Company.
 The resulting book, Julie and Julia: 365 Days, 524 Recipes, 1 Tiny Apartment Kitchen, was published in 2005.
 The paperback edition was retitled Julie and Julia: My Year of Cooking Dangerously.

 Child was reported to have been unimpressed with Powell's blog, believing her determination to cook every recipe in Mastering the Art of French Cooking in a year to be a stunt.
 Child's editor, Judith Jones, said in an interview:

 Flinging around four-letter words when cooking isn't attractive, to me or Julia.
 She didn't want to endorse it.
 What came through on the blog was somebody who was doing it almost for the sake of a stunt.
 She would never really describe the end results, how delicious it was, and what she learned.
 Julia didn't like what she called "the flimsies".
 She didn't suffer fools, if you know what I mean.

 Reviews from others were also mixed.
 David Kamp writing in The New York Times disliked Powell's writing style, saying it "has too much blog in its DNA.
 It has a messy, whatever's-on-my-mind incontinence to it, taking us places we'd rather not go".
 Similarly, Keith Phipps of The A.V.
 Club did not think the transition from blog to memoir was handled well, asserting that its "digressive stream-of-consciousness style has become the lingua franca of the blogosphere, and while it can be an art form when dished out in daily installments, it's a slog at book length".

-More positive was the review in Kirkus Reviews, which wrote approvingly of Powell's style: "Indulge in this memoir of marrow and butter, knowing there is always a bitter green to balance the taste", The review in Publishers Weekly, meanwhile, suggested that "Both home cooks and devotees of Bridget Jones–style dishing will be caught up in Powell's funny, sharp-tongued but generous writing".
+More positive was the review in Kirkus Reviews, which wrote approvingly of Powell's style: "Indulge in this memoir of marrow and butter, knowing there is always a bitter green to balance the taste".
+The review in Publishers Weekly, meanwhile, suggested that "Both home cooks and devotees of Bridget Jones–style dishing will be caught up in Powell's funny, sharp-tongued but generous writing".

 In 2009, Powell was awarded an honorary diploma from Le Cordon Bleu, the same cooking school from which Child graduated in 1951.

 Prior to her Julie/Julia project, Powell had never eaten an egg before she tackled Oeufs à la Fondue de Fromage.
 At various points in the blog, Powell confessed to loathing beans, olives, anchovies, salad, spinach, eggs and even fresh peas ("little green sacs of wet flour").